Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Shifted Chunk Encoder

 \section{Shifted Chunk Encoder}

-For convenience, we take SChunk-Transformer as an illustrative encoder to describe the mechanism of shifted chunk.
-The SChunk-Conformer can be built in a similar way.
+For convenience, we take SChunk-Transformer as an illustrative encoder to describe the mechanism of the shifted chunk.

-\subsection{Overall architecture}
+\subsection{Overall Architecture}

-Our audio encoder first processes the input with a convolution subsampling layer and then with a number of chunk Transformer block and shifted chunk Transformer block, as illustrated in Figure~\ref{fig:architecture}(a).
-The distinctive feature of our model is the use of chunk Transformer block and shifted chunk Transformer block consecutively in the place of chunk Transformer blocks as in \cite{Chen21}\cite{Tian2020_icassp}\cite{Wang2020_interspeech}.
+As illustrated in Fig.~\ref{fig:architecture}(a), our proposed encoder first processes the input audios with SpecAug\cite{ParkSpecAug19}, convolution subsampling, and other frontend layers as conventional Transformer ASR, and then with several consecutive chunk Transformer blocks and shifted chunk Transformer blocks.
+The distinctive feature of our model is the use of chunk Transformer block and successively shifted chunk Transformer block to replace chunk Transformer blocks.